bigkahuna443/SkinModHelper/docs/guide/README.md

 Part 2: Create your XMLs
 -------------------------
 This helper uses XMLs to reskin most objects.
+Right now, Sprites.xml and Portraits.xml are supported.
 XMLs should be placed in "Graphics/[your unique path]/", e.g. "Graphics/Bigkahuna/MySkin/Sprites.xml".

 You should follow these steps to set up your XMLs:
 1. Copy the vanilla version of the XML.